 Gale Storm ("Mitzi Mayo") and John Shelton ("Jimmy") star as ordinary American private citizens who happen to work in the film industry in this routine spy story set in WWII Los Angeles.
 They find out about a German/Japanese spy ring that is trying to steal a new searchlight designed by Mitzi's father (killed by the spies) and also plotting to support a supposed Japanese raid on Los Angeles.
 When this film was made, such a raid was eminently possible, and in fact, some still wonder why the Japanese never bothered.
-So the plot of "Foreign Agent" (1942) was ripped right out of the day's headlines.
+So the plot of "Foreign Agent" (1942), directed by William Beaudine, was ripped right out of the day's headlines.

 The only real innovation in the plot is that Mitzi and her man are actors who are adept at foreign accents.
 This comes into play at a key moment at the film's end, and is the only real twist in the entire film.
 Otherwise, there is a lot of talking and the usual Hollywood effort to call into question the motives of anyone who spoke out against the war (see "Spy Ship" for another 1942 example of this) by having the Germans use an "America First" type of organization as cover for their evil deeds.
 There also is a curious scene with a specific purpose: a first-generation American whose family was still back in mother Russia stands up to some German thugs at a rally.
 The fact that he is the spitting image of Uncle Joe himself helped show support for new Ally the Soviet Union.